Hotel Cleveland

-The Renaissance Cleveland Hotel is a historic hotel on Public Square in Cleveland, Ohio, opened in 1918 as the Hotel Cleveland.
+The Hotel Cleveland is a historic hotel on Public Square in Cleveland, Ohio, opened in 1918.
 It is today part of the Tower City Center mixed-use complex.

 History

 Site

 A place of lodging has occupied the site since 1815, when Phinney Mowrey opened Mowrey's Tavern.
 Donald MacIntosh purchased the tavern in 1820 and operated it as the Cleveland House and later the City Hotel until it was destroyed by fire in 1845.
 In 1848, it was rebuilt as the Dunham House, which was enlarged in 1852 and renamed the Forest City House.
 That structure was demolished in 1916 to make way for the current hotel.

 Hotel Cleveland

 The 1000-room Hotel Cleveland was built at a cost of $4.5 million and opened on December 16, 1918.
 Charles Lindbergh spoke in a ballroom at the hotel in 1927, three months after completing his solo Trans-Atlantic flight.
 The Van Sweringen brothers purchased the hotel in the 1920s and built the Cleveland Union Terminal complex, completed in 1930, around it.

 Eliot Ness and his wife Evaline frequently danced in the hotel's famous Bronze Room during his time in Cleveland.
 Ness also questioned Francis Sweeney, a suspect in the Torso murders, in one of the hotel's rooms for over a week in 1938.
 The following year, in 1939, he held a meeting of local factory owners in the hotel's Empire Room, attempting to start a network of informants among their employees, to catch potential saboteurs.
 The local CIO head feared it was a union-busting ploy and asked J. Edgar Hoover to intervene.
 Hoover sided with the CIO and remained at odds with Ness through the remainder of his career.
 President Harry S. Truman and First Lady Eleanor Roosevelt were both guests at the hotel in the 1940s.